JoshTDesign/Paw-Pair/README.md

 # Paw Pair
-Pet finding tool
-## Paw Pair is a simple, fun tool for getting matched with your perfect pet companion.
+Paw Pair is a simple, fun tool for getting matched with your perfect pet companion.
 Skip the busy, hard to use pet finding websites and try this simple, delightful quiz tool instead.

 ## Collaborators